 - A statement describing how the property has been used and how long it has been put to this use.

 Depending on the circumstances of each case, the Department of Development and Permits, Zoning Administration may also require the additional statements be included in an affidavit.
-Should you have any questions as to the content of an affidavit or as to other types of proof necessary to determine the status; in your case, please call 757-382-8454 or email us at firstname.lastname@example.org.
+A zoning determination fee of $100 will be required.